 With a professional performance background that spans musical theater, soul music, R&B, and opera, Darnell has been recognized by audiences and critics alike for his versatility in the theater and on the concert stage.
 He was the recipient of the Berkshire Theatre Critics Award for Outstanding Lead Actor in a Musical and was a Independent Reviewers of New England (IRNE) nominee for Best Actor in 2018.
-Darnell is currently a member of the new HAMILTON (And Peggy) Tour.
+Darnell is currently a member of the HAMILTON (And Peggy) Tour.

-Recent engagements include: NEXT TO NORMAL (Dr. Fine/Dr. Madden, Casa Manana), THE COLOR PURPLE Revival (Adam and u/s Mister, 1st National Broadway Tour & Paper Mill Playhouse), Feinstein’s/54 Below, I DREAM (MLK Jr., Grand Rapids Opera), and RAGTIME (Coalhouse, Barrington Stage Company & Ogunquit Playhouse).
+Some select credits include: NEXT TO NORMAL (Dr. Fine/Dr. Madden, Casa Manana), THE COLOR PURPLE Revival (Adam and u/s Mister, 1st National Broadway Tour & Paper Mill Playhouse), Feinstein’s/54 Below, I DREAM (MLK Jr., Grand Rapids Opera), and RAGTIME (Coalhouse, Barrington Stage Company & Ogunquit Playhouse).
 In addition to his theatrical credits, Darnell has collaborated with Grammy© and Emmy award-winning artists in the studio and on the concert stage.
 Other honorable nominations include two BroadwayWorld Regional Awards for Best Actor and Best Supporting Actor in a Musical.